 The core idea of exploitation is to make concrete use of the project results.
-For EYE-CLIMA, the results that most closely resemble practical implementation refer to the development of an observation-based methodology for the verification of NGHGIs.
-The target stakeholders, who would benefit most from this outcome, are the compilers of NGHGIs, namely the inventory agencies.
-Here the aim is allowing inventory agencies to implement observation-based verification as a routine tool to their annual process of creating NGHGIs.
+For EYE-CLIMA, the results that lend themselves for direct exploitation consist of the data products (principally emissions estimates) and methodology (namely the development of an observation-based methodology for the verification of NGHGIs).
+The target stakeholders, who would benefit most from these products, are the compilers of NGHGIs, namely the inventory agencies, as well as other European, national and subnational government bodies (such environment and climate agencies).
+In addition, there are other relevant stakeholder groups for specific products, which are detailed below (Table 3).

+With respect to NGHGI agencies, the aim is enabling them to implement observation-based verification as a routine tool in their annual process of creating NGHGIs.
 Selected representatives of such agencies are partners in the project, specifically the NGHGI compilers of France (CITEPA), Germany (TI), or they are close collaborators, such as Statistics Finland.
 Nevertheless, EYE-CLIMA aims to involve other stakeholders who might be interested in inventory verification and collaborating with inventory agencies internationally.
-First of all, this concerns WMO and its Integrated Global Greenhouse Gas Information System (IG3IS) as well as its new initiative, Global Greenhouse Gas Watch (GGGW), but likewise the International Methane Emissions Observatory (IMEO) operated by UNEP clearly is a stakeholder in the area of inventory verification.
+This concerns WMO and its Integrated Global Greenhouse Gas Information System (IG3IS) as well as its new initiative, Global Greenhouse Gas Watch (GGGW), but likewise the International Methane Emissions Observatory (IMEO) operated by UNEP clearly is a stakeholder in the area of inventory verification.